HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Abstract

 \section{Abstract}

-The HYPERDIRE is a project devoted to creation of a set of Mathematica based programs for differential reduction of hypergeometric functions.
-The current version includes two parts: one, {\bf pfq}, is relevant to manipulation with hypergeometric functions $_{p+1}F_{p}$, and second, {\bf AppellF1F4}, to manipulations with Appell's hypergeometric functions of two variables $F_1,F_2,F_3,F_4$.
-As application, a few multiloop Feynman Diagrams of propagator type are considered.
+{\bf HYPERDIRE} is a project devoted to the creation of a set of Mathematica based programs for the differential reduction of hypergeometric functions.
+The current version includes two parts: one, {\bf pfq}, is relevant for manipulations of hypergeometric functions $_{p+1}F_{p}$, and the second one, {\bf AppellF1F4}, for manipulations with Appell hypergeometric functions $F_1,F_2,F_3,F_4$ of two variables.